mjopenglsdl/Small2D_SDL/README.md

 The current progress includes：
 * 3 game states
-* Move and jump the player
+* Move the player
 * Basic collision detection

 My Short Plans:
 * MVC architecture
 * Player jump
-* Put element into a list(ie. vector), relevant functions will be called automatically
 * Remove the namespace that I used before
-* Singleton: FPS Counter
+* Singleton: FPS Counter, game state manager
+* Lua Integration
+* The log system
+* Button bounding box code optimization
+* XML based configuration file and loading
+* Graphics improvement

 I hope this will help you learn the basic ideas behind game development.
 Any support would be highly appreciated :-)